JYang1997/sipser_notes/sipser_notes.md

 > **Theorem 2.20**
 > A language is context free if and only if some pushdown automaton recognizes it.

-The proof for above theorem is redious, basically it's a proof by construction, where it shows that start from one of it you can construct the other one.
+The proof for above theorem is tedious, basically it's a proof by construction, where it shows that start from one of it you can construct the other one.

 ### Differentiating Non-Context-Free Languages